Driving licence in Denmark

 Education consists of a set number of hours in a classroom, a driving course on a closed track, another driving course designed to simulate iced roads as well as a set number of hours on public roads.
 All exercises are supervised by a specially-educated driver's teacher, and it is his or her decision if the driver can be forwarded to the final tests.
 Before the finals tests can be taken, the students must have fulfilled some requirements; The students must have obtained a certificate, that shows, that they have been through an approximately 8 hour first aid course.
 The students must also have obtained a doctor's note, where they examine the overall health of the student and their eyes.

 The first of the final tests consists of a multiple choice test regarding different scenarios that the driver will be likely to meet on the public roads.
 The driver is allowed to make a maximum of five mistakes on this test out of 25 questions in total.

-The second test consists of the driver driving on a route set by a government supervisor, who also supervises the driver himself.
+The second test consists of the driver driving on a route set by a government supervisor, who also supervises the driver.
 This test is considered especially difficult in the larger cities and the failure statistics show similar results.
 This test demands perfection as the driver is not allowed to make any mistakes at all.

 In Denmark, the B licence is valid until the driver reaches 70 years of age, although further driving tests combined with medical examinations allows the driver to retake his licence every two years after the age of 70.

 Driving forklifts requires a special forklift certificate, although there are exceptions to this for smaller forklifts.

 Carrying hazardous goods requires an ADR permit.

 Commercial passenger traffic (route bus, tourist bus, taxi) requires a 5-year commercial driver's licence.

 Some severe driving offences will incur a strike on one's licence.
 This is logged in a central police database, and if one exceeds the maximum number of strikes, the licence is lost, but can ultimately be reacquired.
 The maximum number of strikes are two for those who've held their licence for fewer than three years, and three for everybody else.